themagicalmammal/howtolinux/README.md

  Pop Os ships with a basic set of apps which generally every person uses but I don't use all of them and also I use some alternatives which I like better.

  ### - Browser
- I personally I prefer Chrome, as Chrome is the most popular browser also I have been using Chrome since probably 2012 and Vivaldi is the fastest browser and is optimized for older hardware which makes it fast on my old desktop. <br /> <br />
+ I personally prefer Chrome, as Chrome is the most popular browser also I have been using Chrome since probably 2012 and Vivaldi is the fastest browser and is optimized for older hardware which makes it fast on my old desktop. <br /> <br />

- **MENTION ABOUT OPENSOURCE - Chrome is not a open source browser, Vivaldi is a partly open-source and also Vivaldi doesn't support [video hardware acceleration](https://forum.vivaldi.net/topic/31874/enable-hardware-accelerated-video-vaapi/2) & same goes to Opera which is also a partly open source browser.** <br />
+ **MENTION ABOUT OPENSOURCE - Chrome is not an open-source browser, Vivaldi is partly open-source, and also Vivaldi doesn't support [video hardware acceleration](https://forum.vivaldi.net/topic/31874/enable-hardware-accelerated-video-vaapi/2) & same goes for Opera which is also a partly open-source browser.** <br />

  **Firefox & TOR are the only opensource browsers on this list.
 Meaning these are better alternatives if you are looking for privacy.**